mikiui59/ai-art-gen/README.md

 # Requirements

 You'll need an Nvidia GPU, preferably with a decent amount of VRAM.
-12GB of VRAM is sufficient for 512x512 output images, and 8GB should be enough for 384x384.
-To generate 1024x1024 images, you'll need ~24GB of VRAM.
-Generating small images and then upscaling via [ESRGAN](https://github.com/xinntao/Real-ESRGAN) or some other package provides very good results as well.

 # Install